 You need to dig deeper into the market, or find someone to do it for you.

-This folks who run this website spend countless hours tracking auctions and sales throughout the hobby, from online sales to major auction houses, in order to compile pricing information for the most outrageous and mouthwatering collectibles out there.
+Another PSA offering (obviously), this tool tracks PSA-graded cards sold at auctions and through other venues throughout the hobby, from online sales to major auction houses, in order to compile pricing information for the most outrageous and mouthwatering collectibles out there.

-You probably won’t find a 1988 Donruss Mark Grace in these listings, but if you’re looking for the most recent sale of “Ted Signs for 1959” or an autographed set of Ty Cobb dentures (hypothetical?), this is your place.
+You won’t find a “raw” 1988 Donruss Mark Grace in these listings, but if you’re looking for the most recent sale of “Ted Signs for 1959” or a graded Joe DiMaggio autograph, this is your place.

 (Check out our other posts on baseball card values here.)